-For more useful information on mediation as a process have a look at A survival guide to using family mediation after a break up.
+For more useful information on mediation as a process have a look at A survival guide to family mediation.

 Ask friends and family for a recommendation.
 You can also search here:

-The Royal Courts of Justice Advice Bureau (see: Royal Courts of Justice Advice Bureau) may be able to help you if you:
+Royal Courts of Justice Advice Bureau may be able to help you if you:

 To book an appointment, please check their website for latest appointment details.